ion124-0/pm-bgm-repro/README.md

 - `papermario_nm_global_volume_zero_test.z64`
   - size: `41943024`
   - 16 bytes shorter than clean decomp base
-  - ran in emulator in earlier testing, but failed on EverDrive

-- `papermario_nm_song_request_volume_1_test.z64`
-  - size: `41943056`
-  - 16 bytes larger than clean decomp base

-Because these no longer match the clean base size, they are not safe for direct byte-patch comparison.
+  - did not produce a reliable working test ROM; emulator testing was not a valid success case

 ### Star Rod / BGM replacement route

-Single BGM changes often produce tiny ROM diffs and do not always crash by themselves.

-Combined BGM changes crash during early music transitions.
+Having just one modded bgm file at a time doesn’t crash, so there’s no way to isolate any individual file as the cause.
+The crash happens if you have a bunch of modded bgm files, individual modded files don’t cause it to crash, but multiple ones cause it to break resume/pop/fade behavior.

 Crash points observed include:

+- majority of crashes occured when Mario and Luigi first reached Peach's Castle Party
-- before / during Star Spirits healing Mario after the first Bowser scene
+- both before and during Star Spirits healing Mario after the first Bowser fight
 - after taking control near Goomba Village
 - entering the Goomba family house / Goomba Village transition

-This suggests the issue may involve BGM transition/resume/fade/push/pop behavior rather than one obviously bad BGM file.

 ## Included here